 The debate around the impact of the Covid-19 pandemic for children and their education has been at the forefront of concerns over recent months.
 Many children have not attended their setting for over three months and are not set to return until September.
 The Government have pledged funding to help children ‘catch up’.
 But, the question is what will this programme of ‘catch up’ look like?
 What is meant by missed learning?
 What considerations should be taken to enable a positive transition into the new environment, routines and whatever the ‘new normal’ will be?
 This poses the question of what do children need?
 Is it curriculum subject catch up or social and emotional recovery?

 The concept of a Recovery Curriculum for all settings is unprecedented.
 Practitioners need to be aware of the relevance and value of the considerations that need to be explored to support children’s social and emotional mental health.
 With a heightened state of anxiety (perhaps caused by change of routine and environment) some children may find it difficult to feel safe and secure.
 Psychologist Maslow, way back in 1943, argued that children need to feel safe and secure and their basic emotional needs met before effective learning takes place.

 Research shows that reflection is an important way of supporting effective practice in a number of settings including education and health.
 Most settings have some form of performance management which requires reflection i.e. strengths and areas for development.
 Also, most roles in education and health entail supporting others to reflect on their learning and their practice.
 This CPD task seeks to support practitioners by helping them to understand some key principles of effective reflection and how a model of reflection can be applied.

-Reflection: What does it mean to be an Educational Professional?
-Using a coaching wheel for reflection and self-evaluation
+Reflective practice: What does it mean to be an Educational Professional?

 Scaffolding independent learning